 In recent years the UK government has made major changes to its immigration rules and visa systems for international students.

-The information below will give you a greater understanding of current rules and Regent’s University's administrative processes to help you obtain a visa.
+The information below will give you an overview of current rules and Regent’s University London's administrative processes to help you obtain a visa.

-Please note however, that we can only inform you of current regulations and we are not legally in a position to give any immigration advice on applying for visas.
-If you need further information please direct your enquiries to the UKBA website.
+Please note, we can only inform you of current regulations and we are not legally in a position to give any immigration advice on applying for visas.
+If you need further information please direct your enquiries to the Home Office website.

 For non-EU/EEA nationals there are two visa routes depending on the length of stay.

-In order to choose the correct visa route you will need to consult with the British embassy or consulate in your country, and the UK Border Agency.
+In order to choose the correct visa route you will need to consult with the British embassy or consulate in your country, and the UK Home Office.

-If you wish to study in the UK for less than/up to 6 months you should look at the Student visitor route.
+If you wish to study in the UK for less than 6 months you should look at the Short Term Study Visa route.

-Student Visitor Visas give students permission to enter the UK for a maximum of six months and they will not be able to extend their stay in the UK.
-Also, it will not be possible for them to change from ‘Student Visitor’ to ‘Tier 4 (General) Student’ from within the UK.
+This visa gives students permission to enter the UK for a maximum of six months but they will not be able to extend their stay in the UK.
+Also, it will not be possible for them to change from ‘Short Term Study Visa to ‘Tier 4 (General) Student’ from within the UK.

-If your course is longer than 6 months or if you think you may wish to extend your visa while in the UK, you might need to apply for a TIER 4 Student visa.
-In order to be able to apply for a TIER 4 visa, you will need to meet many requirements, including:
+If your course is longer than 6 months or if you think you may wish to extend your visa to continue your studies at Regent's while in the UK, you might need to apply for a TIER 4 Student Visa.
+In order to be able to apply for this visa, you will need to meet many requirements, including:

-Regent’s University London will then assign a CAS (Confirmation of Acceptance for Studies) number to you which you receive via email.
+Once all requirements are met, Regent’s University London assigns a CAS (Confirmation of Acceptance for Studies) number to you which you receive via email.
 The CAS is a unique reference number that students use to apply for permission to study in the UK as a Tier 4 (General) student.

-For more information and guidance on the Tier 4 (General) student visa, please visit the UKBA website.
+For more information and guidance on the Tier 4 (General) student visa, please visit the UK Home Office website.

 IMPORTANT Please note that this information is correct at the time of publication and are guidelines only.
 Regent’s University London cannot offer any advice on the application of visas.
-If you need further information please direct your enquiries to the UKBA website.
+If you need further information please direct your enquiries to the Home Office website.